learn-static/hist-320/content/6-includes.md

 1. Log in to GitHub (<https://github.com>{:target="_blank" rel="noopener"}).
 2. Once you're logged in, select the dropdown arrow in the very top-right corner of your browser window.
 Once you select this, a dropdown list should appear that starts with the words "Signed in as [your username]."
 On the dropdown, locate the link titled "Your repositories" and click on it.
 This will take you to your GitHub account and a list of all the repositories you've ever created.
-3. Locate the name of the repository you created last week, and click on it.
+3. Locate the name of the repository you created for your class project, and click on it.
 This will bring you to your project repository and website, where you can continue editing files following the steps below.

 ---

 ## Step 2.
 Open your website in a new browser tab or window

 1. In the "About" section of your repository homepage (the section to the right of the green "Code" button), locate the URL for your project site.
 Right click this URL and select either "Open link in new tab" or "Open link in new window."
+2. **NOTE: if you *don't* see your URL listed in the "About" section, you'll need to paste it into the "About" section manually.** Follow these steps:
+   - On your project repository's homepage, click the "Settings" button (appears on the right, towards the top of the page, just above the green "code" button).
+   - On the "Settings" page, locate the "Code and automation" section of the menu on the left.
+   - Under "Code and automation," click on "Pages."
+This will take you to a page titled "GitHub Pages."
+   - On the "GitHub Pages" page, you should see a green box that contains a green checkmark followed by the words "Your site is published at [your URL]."
+Right click on the URL, and select the "Copy Link" option (this will copy the link for you so you can paste it into the "About" section on the homepage of your GitHub repository).
+   - Navigate back to the homepage of your GitHub repository by clicking on the "<> Code" tab above your repository files.
+   - On right side of the code area, to the right of the green "Code" button, look for the word "About".
+Click the cog icon to the right of "About."
+A box titled "Edit repository details" will pop up.
+   - In the "Edit repository details" popup, paste your URL into the "Website" section, then click the green "Save changes" button.
+This will post your URL below the "About" section on your GitHub repository's homepage, making it easy to access the site in the future!
-2. Now you should have two tabs/windows open: **one with your GitHub repository** (the "*back end*" of your site) and **one with your website** (the "*front end*" of your site).
+3. Now you should have two tabs/windows open: **one with your GitHub repository** (the "*back end*" of your site) and **one with your website** (the "*front end*" of your site).
 You'll need both of these tabs/windows open for the duration of this Lab, and you'll work with both of them open in future Labs.

 ---